kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 Both work great in Kali Linux for our purposes.

-## Plan
+## Planning

-Den detaljerede plan er nedenfor med en tabel der opsummerer undervisningsgange
+The detailed plan is below with a table summarizing lessons

 <table>
   <thead>